robertmartin8/ReasonableDeviations/_posts/2017-07-05-social-seating.md

 -   Stranger (no line): weight = 0

 Of course, the actual values are quite arbitrary – what matters is their relative ordering.
-I think it is fair to say that any individual's seating preferences follow the above list in descending order.
+I think it is fair to say that an individual's seating preferences follow the above list in descending order.
 That is, given free choice, you would enjoy most to sit next to your crush, and least enjoy sitting next to a stranger.
 Choosing precise weightings would require you to quantify, for example, exactly how much more you would prefer to sit with a crush than with a friend – good luck with that!

 ### A quick example